 Forty Recs.
 Rating Recommended Action Actions Already Taken Remaining Actions to be Taken Legal systems 1.
 ML offence LC The Authorities should ensure criminalization of the following predicate offenses: illicit arms trafficking, smuggling, insider trading and market manipulation.
 The Penal Code should be amended to ensure that most of the non-terrorist related predicate offences for ML, ML and TF occurred in a foreign country can be prosecuted in Sint Maarten.
 Article 1:5 of the proposed PC SXM creates jurisdiction in cases of TF (currently article 4 and 4a PC).
 The money laundering offences apply to All crimes (articles 2:404, 2:405, 2:406 Penal Code SXM, currently punishable in articles 435a, 435b, 435c Penal Code), thus including the mentioned ones.
 Next to that the proposed article 2:54 and 2:55 PC SXM creates the crime of aiding or abetting a terrorist crime under which financing also can be deemed as a crime (currently dealt with in the articles 435a, 435b, 435c Penal Code combined with 48a paragraph three (with explicitly mentions the financing of terrorism).
 The Proposed article 2:55 the financing of crime is punishable as a severe crime.
 The switching provision of 2:224 (currently 96) makes the general provisions of the first book of the Penal Code applicable to all other Criminal laws The Introduction Ordinance (IO) to enact the Penal Code was reviewed by the Council of Advice.
 The Council of Ministers is preparing submission of the IO to Parliament for approval.
 The Introduction Ordinance (IO) to enact the Penal Code has been by Parliament on February 27th, 2015.
 Both recommended actions concerning FATF rec 1 are hereby incorporated in the Penal Code.
 THE PENAL CODE ENTERED INTO FORCE ON JUNE 1, 2015.
 ALL PREDICATE OFFENSES HAVE BEEN INCORPORATED INTO THE PENAL CODE AND OTHER ORDINANCES (info sent to CFATF secretariat).
-This deficiency has been resolved in the Penal Code article 2:404 up until and including article 2:404, 2:405, 2:406 (ML offence).
-Money laundering is a punishable act that is based on a predicate offence that generates money, such as illegal arms trafficking, insider trading and market manipulation.
-Article 1:3 and article 1:4 under c, of the Criminal Code attipulate that these offences committed outside of Sint Maarten, can be prosecuted in Sint Maarten.
-Draft national ordinance to amend the Criminal Code article 2:404 (include money under property of any description and to increase the punishment from 6 to 8 years).
-Both recommend Closed in 11 th FUR
+This deficiency has been resolved in the Penal Code article 2:404 up until and including article 2:407.
+Criminal Code article 2:404 and article 1:127 Criminal Code article 2:404 and article 1:127 Criminal Code article 2:404 and article 1:4 under c, of the Criminal Code article 2:404 and market manipulation.
+Article 1:3 and article 1:4 under c, of the Criminal Code article 2:404 and market manipulation and market manipulation article 1:3 and article 1:4 under c, of the Criminal Code article 2:404 (include money under property of any description and to increase the punishment from 6 to 8 years).
+Both recommended actions are incorporat Closed in 11 th FUR